teebes/selendis/README.rst

 Stark is an attempt at a web-based visual mud.
-It built using open technologies that revolve around the browser and is therefore completely cross-platform (including all modern smart phones).
+It built using open technologies that revolve around the browser and is therefore completely cross-platform (including all modern smart phones) with the notable exception of IE (until it supports HTML5).

-* All client-server interactions are `RESTful <http://en.wikipedia.org/wiki/REST>`_, which therefore means that anyone can write clients and apps in any language that interact with that world
+* Client-server interactions are based on a (mostly) `RESTful <http://en.wikipedia.org/wiki/REST>`_ public api so that anyone who would like to build their own client to interact with that world can.

 * Server-side is `Django <http://djangoproject.com/>`_ served by Apache with mod-wsgi using `django_piston <http://bitbucket.org/jespern/django-piston/wiki/Home>`_ for the REST api and sqlite3 as the db (for now)